OpenNebula/docs/source/vmware_cluster_deployment/vmware_networking_setup/vcenter_networking.rst

 Consuming existing vCenter port groups
 --------------------------------------

-Existing vCenter networks can be represented using OpenNebula Virtual Networks, taking into account that the BRIDGE attribute of the Virtual Network needs to match the name of the Network (port group) defined in vCenter.
+Existing vCenter networks are represented in OpenNebula as virtual networks which BRIDGE attribute  matches the name of the Network (port group) defined in vCenter.

-OpenNebula supports both "Port Groups" and "Distributed Port Groups", and as such can **create or consume** any vCenter defined network resource.
+OpenNebula supports both "Port Groups" and "Distributed Port Groups", and as such can create or consume any vCenter defined network resource.

 Networks can be created using vSphere's web client, with any specific configuration like for instance VLANs.
 OpenNebula will use these networks with the defined characteristics representing them as Virtual Networks.
 OpenNebula additionally can handle on top of these networks three types of :ref:`Address Ranges: Ethernet, IPv4 and IPv6 <manage_vnets>`.

 vCenter VM Templates can define their own NICs, and OpenNebula will manage them and its information (IP, MAC, etc) is known by OpenNebula.
 Any NIC present in the OpenNebula VM Template, or added through the attach_nic operation, will be handled by OpenNebula, and as such it is subject to be detached.

-OpenNebula Virtual Networks which consume existing port groups will have the attribute ``VN_MAD=dummy``.

-You can easily consume vCenter networks using the import tools as explained in the :ref:`Importing vCenter Networks<vcenter_import_networks>` section.
+You can easily consume vCenter networks using the import tools as explained in the :ref:`Importing vCenter Networks <vcenter_import_networks>` section.

 .. _vcenter_enhanced_networking:

 Creating Port Groups from OpenNebula
 ------------------------------------

-OpenNebula can create a vCenter network from a Virtual Network template if the vCenter network driver is used (thanks to the attribute ``VN_MAD=vcenter``).
+OpenNebula can create a vCenter network from a virtual network template if the vCenter network driver is used.

 This is the workflow when OpenNebula needs to create a vCenter network:

-1. Enable the VNET hooks in OpenNebula's oned configuration file.
-2. Create a new OpenNebula Virtual Network template.
-Add the required attributes to the template including the OpenNebula's Host ID which represents the vCenter cluster where the network elements will be created.
+1. Create a new OpenNebula virtual network template.
+Add the :ref:`required attributes <vcenter_network_attributes>` to the template including the OpenNebula's host ID which represents the vCenter cluster where the network elements will be created.
-3. When the Virtual Network is created, a hook will create the network elements required on each ESX host that are members of the specified vCenter cluster.
+2. When the virtual network is created, a hook will create the network elements required on each ESX host that are members of the specified vCenter cluster.
-4. The Virtual Network will be automatically assigned to the OpenNebula cluster which includes the vCenter cluster represented as an OpenNebula host.
+3. The virtual network will be automatically assigned to the OpenNebula cluster which includes the vCenter cluster represented as an OpenNebula host.
-5. The hooks works asynchronously so you may have to refresh the Virtual Network information until you find the VCENTER_NET_STATE attribute.
+4. The hooks works asynchronously so you may have to refresh the Virtual Network information until you find the VCENTER_NET_STATE attribute.
 If it completes the actions successfully that attribute will be set to READY and hence you can use it from VMs and templates.
 If the hook fails VCENTER_NET_STATE will be set to ERROR and the VCENTER_NET_ERROR attribute will offer more information.

 Hooks information
 --------------------------------------------------------------------------------